AgileCloudInstitute/AgileCloudManager/README.md

 1. Putty or `ssh` into the compute unit you created with [terraform-aws-simple-example](https://github.com/AgileCloudInstitute/terraform-aws-simple-example)
 2. Navigate into directory into which to clone repos by typing  `cd cloned-repos`
-3. Clone this repository by typing `https://github.com/AgileCloudInstitute/agile-cloud-manager.git`
+3. Clone this repository by typing `git clone https://github.com/AgileCloudInstitute/agile-cloud-manager.git`
 4. Run [scripts/setup.sh](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/scripts/setup.sh)
 5. Enter the variables you assembled in the pre-requisite steps into the appropriate variable files that were just moved to `/home/aci-user/vars/agile-cloud-manager/`
 6. Run [pipeline-scripts/installPipelineSystemAndAgents]{https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/pipeline-scipts/installPipelineSystemAndAgents.py}